ozguryilmaz/Math307---2021WT2/_sources/index.md

 Before the first assignment, please familiarize yourself with Python using the following two notebooks.

+Every Wednesday at 6pm PST Ethan White will run a 'Python office hour', to answer questions on any of the current week's python notebooks.

 **Recently added:**

 [Introduction to Python - part 1](notebooks/IntroductionToPythonPart1.ipynb)